lgoyes/BookNotes/CleanAgile-RobertMartin.md

 * The ubiquitous language is used in all parts of the project.
 The business uses it.
 The developers use it.
 QA uses it.
 Devops use it.
 It is a thread of consistency that interconnects the entire project during every phase of its lifecycle.

 ### Sustainable Pace

+#### Overtime

+* All-nighters became pretty rate.
+* As I matured, I realized that my worst technical mistakes were made during those periods of frenetic late-night energy.
+I realizeed that those mistakes were huge impediments that I had to constantly work around during my truly wakeful hours.

+#### Marathon

+* A software project is a marathon, not a sprint.
+In order to win, you must pace yourself.
+If you run at full speed, you'll run out of energy long before you cross the finish line.

+#### Dedication

+* Working overtime is not a way to show your dedication to your employer.
+What is should is that you are a bad planner, that you agree to deadlines to which you shouldn't agree, that you make promises you shouldn't make, that you are a manipulable laborer and not a professional.

+#### Sleep

+* The most precious ingredient in the life of a programmer is sufficient sleep.

+### Collective Ownership

+* No one owns the code in an Agile project.
+The code is owned by the team as a whole.
+Any member of the team can check out and improve any module in the project at any time.
+The team owns the code collectively.
+* Collective ownership does not mean that you cannot specialize.
+As systems grow in complexity, specialization becomes an absolute necessity.
+There are systems that simply cannot be understood in both entirety and detail.
+However, even as you specialize, you must also generalize.
+Divide your work between your specialty and other areas of the code.
+Maintain your ability to work outside of your specialty.
+* Each member gains a better understanding of the boundaries between modules and of the overall way that the system works.
+This drastically improves the ability of the team to communicate and make decisions.

+#### The X Files

+* The developers writing the stacker code were politically impotent, but if a printer developer spoke in a meeting, everyone else listed closely.
+Because of this political division, no one shared their code.

+### Continuous Integration

+* The practice of Continuous Integration meant that developers checked in their source code changes and merged them with the main line every "couple of hours".
+All unit tests and acceptance tests kept passing.
+No feature branches remained unintegrated.
+Any changes that should not be active when deployed were dealt with by using toggles.
+* Continuous Integration only works if you integrate continuously.

+#### Then came continuous build

+* Continuous build tools (like Jenkins) allow the time between integrations to shrink to a minimum.

+#### The continuous Build Discipline

+* The continuous build should never break.
+Each programmer runs all the acceptance tests and all unit tests before they check in their code.
+So if the build breaks, something very strange has happened.

+#### Stop the Presses

+* A broken build is a "stop the press" event.
+All the programmers will stop what they are doing and rally around the build to get it passing again.

+#### The cost of cheating

+* Removing the failing tests with the promise that you will go back and fix them later is a suicidal move.
+A broken system gets deployed.

+### Standup meetings

+* Standup meetings:
+    * are optional.
+    * Can be less often than daily.
+    * Should take about 10 min.
+* Team members stand in a circle and answer three questions:
+    1. what did I do since the last meeting?
+    2. What will I do until the next meeting?
+    3. What is in my way?
+* No discussion.
+No posturing.
+No deep explations.
+No complaints.
+THen the meeting is over and everyone returns to work.

+#### Pigs and chickens?

+* Only developers should speak at the standup.
+Managers and other folks may listen in but should not interject.

+#### Shout-out

+* just a quick acknowledgement of someone who helped you:
+    * Whom do you what to thank?

+## 5. Technical Practices